Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Introduction

-Yet, these efficiency gains hold under a security model that treats topology leakage as acceptable.
-Elsewhere, revealing the circuit structure have enabled efficient attacks.
-In hardware gate camouflaging, where an adversary observes the complete netlist while each camouflaged gate may implement one of several possible functions, SAT-based attacks have been successful.
-For example, El Massad et al.~\cite{el2015integrated} showed that, given oracle access, a SAT solver can recover camouflaged gate identities in the ISCAS benchmarks.
+These efficiency gains hold under a security model that treats topology leakage as acceptable. \fixed{\reviewnotemulti{\ref{ra:weaknesses}}In hardware gate camouflaging, El Massad et al.~\cite{el2015integrated} have been able to reverse engineer the camouflaged gate identities in the ISCAS benchmarks by using a SAT solver.
+Still, these attacks assume strong attacker knowledge: camouflaged gates are restricted to a small set of candidate functions, and \emph{the vast majority of gates are known}.}

-Still, existing hardware attacks assume strong attacker knowledge: each camouflaged gate is typically restricted to a small set of candidate functions, and \emph{the vast majority of gates are known}.
-In contrast, \emph{GH garbled circuits hide all gates}, each of which may realize any of the sixteen two-input Boolean functions.
-Whether the circuit topology exposed by GH constructions enables practical function recovery is the focus of this work.
+In contrast, \emph{GH garbled circuits hide all gates}, each of which may realize any of the sixteen two-input Boolean functions~\cite{rosulek2021three}. \fixed{\reviewnotemulti{\ref{ae:5}}As noted by Paus \cite{paus2009practical}\footnote{ Clearly, [\ldots] if the number of PPBs [Privately Programmable Block - here Hidden Gates] $n$ or number of possible functionalities of PPBs $|Fi|$ is small, evaluator Alice might guess the correct function with high probability or probe the system via exhaustive search which must be prohibited by other means.}}, this appears to pose a very strong practical hurdle once the number of hidden gates becomes large.

+If one considers the case of $n$-bit point functions (functions evaluating to one at exactly one point and to zero everywhere else), exhaustive search seems to be the obvious and only attack.
+How can one reverse engineer, with oracle access, a gate-hiding circuit implementing a point function out of the possible $2^{2^n}$ Boolean functions without tabulating all $2^n$ inputs?

+This would be true if we did not know the topology, but we do.
+Knowing the topology changes the problem: instead of identifying an arbitrary Boolean function, the attacker only needs to determine which gate-type assignment on the known topology is consistent with the oracle responses.
+SAT constraints can then combine this structural information with the queried input-output (I/O) pairs to rule out inconsistent candidates and recover the target functionality with far fewer oracle queries than exhaustive truth-table evaluation.
+This makes function recovery surprisingly efficient in practice: for example, a 16-bit point function can be recovered with only 85 oracle queries instead of testing all 65,536 inputs.
+Likewise, over the complete set of 256 distinct 8-bit point functions, our SAT-based recovery attack successfully recovered every instance, requiring a median of 131 oracle queries and a minimum observed query count of 29, without exhaustively querying all 256 inputs.